kmcgregor-1/mapper/README.md

-# mapper: a simple generator forrandom spatial distributions of sources
+# mapper: a simple generator for random spatial distributions of sources

 NOTE: I made this simple repository to learn how to use github for source control.
 Please do not take it too seriously :-)